Month: August 2017

 The RV park we stayed at was decent.
 It was a basic park.

+The best part about the RV park was the fishing pond.
 You didn’t need a fishing pole to catch a fish…a net would’ve been enough.
 The fish swarmed to us every time we walked out on the dock.
-The boys took some bread down and had a good time feeding the fish!
+The boys took some bread down and had a good time feeding them!
 We didn’t do much during this week.
-We took the week to enjoy the good weather and catch up on some school/work.
+We took the time to enjoy the good weather and catch up on some school/work.

 We did make it to the Michigan State Capitol Building.